nakele/arkanhockey/README.md

 # ArkanHockey - (AH)
-Arkanhockey BETA file (only index file) - the game and the platform is in beta and I will definitely rewrite to clean up and fix a number of known issues hence the code might change completely from one day to another.
+Arkanhockey BETA file (only index file) - the game and the platform is in beta and I will definitely rewrite to clean up and fix a number of known issues hence the code might change completely from one day to another however the game is stable enough.

 ArkanHockey is a top-down game built using a platform I'm developing that I plan to call "Arkan".